g-nitin/PaTS/data/README.md

 - **Example (N=4)**: For the state "b1 on b2, b2 on table, b3 on b4, b4 on table, arm-empty", the encoding is `[2, 0, 4, 0]`.
 - **Size**: Scales linearly with the number of blocks, O(n).
 - **Configuration**: The `encoding_info.json` file, located in the `.../sas/` directory, specifies the type as `sas` and lists the canonical block order used for indexing.
 No separate manifest file is needed.

+## Note on SAS+ Goal Vector Generation Strategy

+This section explains the difference in how the final goal vector is generated for the SAS+ (`sas`) encoding between the **Blocksworld** and **Grippers** domains.

+The core issue stems from the nature of the goal definitions in their respective PDDL files and the requirement of the SAS+ encoding to represent a **complete world state**.

+### Blocksworld (`parse_and_encode_bw.py`)

+- **Goal Definition**: In the Blocksworld domain, a PDDL goal is typically a **complete specification** of the final state.
+It defines the final position of every single block (e.g., `(on b1 b2)`, `(on b2 b3)`, `(on-table b3)`).
+- **Vector Generation**: Because the PDDL goal contains all the necessary information, the script can directly parse these goal predicates and convert them into a complete SAS+ vector.
+No information is missing.
+- **Conclusion**: The implementation in `parse_and_encode_bw.py` is correct and requires no changes.

+### Grippers (`parse_and_encode_gr.py`)

+- **Goal Definition**: In the Grippers domain, a PDDL goal is a **partial specification** of the final state.
+It typically only defines the desired final locations of the objects (e.g., `(at ball1 room2)`), but it does _not_ specify the final locations of the robots.
+- **Vector Generation Problem**: This partial goal is insufficient for creating a complete SAS+ state vector, which requires a known location for every robot and object.
+Attempting to encode this partial goal directly resulted in an error because the robots' positions were undefined.
+- **Solution**: The correct goal for the time-series model is the **final state of the expert-generated plan trajectory**.
+This final state is, by definition, a complete world state that satisfies the partial PDDL goal.
+The script was therefore modified to use the last vector from the generated state trajectory (`trajectory_np[-1]`) as the true goal vector for the `sas` encoding.

+This distinction is why the goal generation logic differs between the two parsing scripts.